diegotyner/Vault-Deployment/content/Home.md

 - Throughout my vault, you'll see code blocks at the top of the page with headers that say "Dataview".
 Ignore these, those are personal automations in my vault.

+### **Technical Portfolio**
+If you're coming here to look at my 'portfolio website', go to my [[Project-Showcase|Project Showcase]] Most of this website is not a porfolio website, just my personal notes.

 ### **My Favorite Pages:**
 - [[About-Me]]
 - [[College-Talks#Talk Pages|College-Talks]]